huebicode/simple-gallery/README.md

 # Simple Gallery

-A simple and minimalistic image gallery and lightbox with mouse, touch and keyboard support, written in vanilla JavaScript.
+A simple minimalistic image gallery and lightbox with mouse, touch and keyboard support, written in vanilla JavaScript.

 ![Simple Gallery Example](https://github.com/user-attachments/assets/cffaf7a6-24d6-439a-9a79-7344b877a11c)